 Google Ads settings

 These cookies, defined by Bose or by advertising partners, collect several types of data about your browsing habits, as well as your preferences for products and services.
 This information allows Bose and its partners to post relevant advertisements on their respective websites.

 If you choose to deactivate cookies, you may continue to use certain parts of our Site.
 However, some useful features may not work any more, depending on which cookies you deactivate.
-For example, you will not be able to use online chat to ask technical questions or make purchases, and the Site and its content may not be as relevant to your preferences.
+For example, you will not be able to use online chat to ask technical questions, and the Site and its content may not be as relevant to your preferences.
 You will not be able to search for resellers through our tool or share pages with your social network.

 Please note that if you have disabled one or more cookies, we may continue to use the information that was collected by such cookies before they were deactivated.
 However, we will cease to collect any information via the opted out cookie once a cookie has been deactivated.

 Cookies are text files that contain information about site usage information and are downloaded to your computer or mobile device when you visit a website.
 They are then returned to the original website each subsequent visit or to any other website that recognises them.

 Log files are Web server files (storing information such as domain names or IP addresses, URLs, the http response code, the website from which you access ours and/or the date and length of your visit) that are created automatically when a user visits a site.